The theaters and performance venues of Quebec

 Intimate venues

-Local theater
+Neighborhood theater

 Théâtre Premier Acte

-AtmosphereIntimate & Electric
+AtmosphereIntimate & electric

-Classical Music
+Classical music

-Quebec City, a symphonic city
+Quebec, symphonic city

 Must-see shows

-OSQ Season at the Grand Théâtre
+OSQ season at the Grand Théâtre

 Friday night concerts by the Quebec Symphony Orchestra in the Louis-Fréchette hall are an institution.
 The hall's acoustics, the orchestra's quality, and the audience's engagement make it one of the most intense musical moments in the province.

-Quebec City Chamber Music Festival
+Quebec Chamber Music Festival

-World Premieres at Théâtre Périscope
+Premieres at Théâtre Périscope

 Opera at the Grand Théâtre

-Barista's Tip
+Barista's tip

 Carrera Café

-The meeting point before and after
+The meeting before and after

 The perfect pre-show

-Our evening menu About us
+Our evening menu Who we are

 More articles